NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 A good persona should represent a skill set and a behaviour pattern - not a job description.

-By example, here's a persona that I developed:
+By example, here's a persona that we developed:

 -- *Slide* --
 **Name:**  Associate Professor Glenn Bording